Motion of slightly compressible fluids in a bounded domain. II: Equations of Fluid Motion

 Thus, equations (\ref{eq_comp_u})-(\ref{eq_comp_rho}) with boundary condition (\ref{bc_comp}) shall be known as the compressible motion problem, while (\ref{eq_incomp_v})-(\ref{eq_incomp_rho}) with boundary condition (\ref{bc_incomp}) shall be the incompressible motion problem.

 For the compressible case the pressure can be written as a function of the density so in addition to (\ref{eq_comp_u})-(\ref{eq_comp_rho}) we specify this function, writing

 The core of this paper will be an analysis of the density for a compressible motion.
 We shall show that it satisfies a hyperbolic equation and use this equation to make estimates.
-As density is positive, it is more convenient to work with its logarithm, so we define the function
+As density is positive we can take its logarithm which turns out to be more convenient to work with.
+Thus we define the function

 In addition to partial derivatives of $f$ we shall use the material derivative which we denote by `` $\dot{}$ ''.
 This derivative depends on the fluid velocity which we here label $u=u(t,x)$.
 Specifically, for any function $h$ depending on $x$ and $t$ we define the material derivative of $h$ with respect to a fluid moving with velocity $u$ to be